zackforbing/ruby-submissions/1511/module_4_assignments/gametime/adrienne_erinna/submission_form.markdown

 - What risks did you feel you took on this project?

-The project concept in general was more complicated than it needed to be to meet base project requirements.
-I don't know that much else felt "risky".
-We just kept working until it was due, and got done what we got done, which happened to be beyond the project spec.
+The project concept in general was more complicated than it needed to be to meet base project requirements - with a lot of moving pieces.
+The two most challenging pieces were creating a jump that looked natural (there are a lot of "phases" to the jump with different behavior in each of them), and not allowing him to walk through the vertical walls in level three.
+(Most collision looked for general overlap, while that required specific left:right edge and right:left edge collision).

 - How do you feel about those risks?

 Good.
 I think we would have gotten bored if we hadn't taken them.
+However, our code quality did suffer in order to complete the features we did, and has more redundancy than we would like.

 ## Code Quality